 Suddenly, a roar erupted from the front of the board.

 “We’re in!
 Will, look!
-We’re both in the first lineup!”
+We’re both in the first line-up!”

 Callum Whitley’s voice boomed over the crowd as he slammed a heavy hand onto Will’s back.
 Will stared at the list for a heartbeat, his face splitting into a wide, boyish grin that seemed to illuminate the shadowed hall.
-He laughed, a bright, relieved sound that echoed through the gothic arches, and returned the shove to Cal’s shoulder.
-The two cheered with an unbridled, unpolished joy that Gwen’s circles usually considered gauche, yet she found herself unable to look away.
+He laughed—a bright, relieved sound that echoed through the gothic arches—and returned the shove to Cal’s shoulder.

 Gwen felt a sudden, sharp flutter in her chest—a surge of pride so intense it actually startled her.
 She quickly averted her eyes, focusing on the polished brass inside a nearby trophy case.
 It’s simply because a failure on his part would reflect poorly on my instruction, she reasoned, her internal auditor working overtime to categorize the feeling.
 He needs this outlet to stabilize his casting.
 My job just became five percent easier.